simsaens/StretchyLayout/README.md

     make.bottom.equalTo(scrollView)
 }

-//Pin the edges of the text to the backing view, this
+//Pin the edges of the text to the text container view, this
-// will force the backing view to grow to encompass the
+// will force the text container to grow to encompass the
 // text's height
 infoText.snp.makeConstraints {
     make in